LiTianchu/svg-morph/README.md

 Able to morph the path shape, color, and stroke lines of uploaded SVGs.

 Features:
-- Supports any number of SVG image
+- Supports any number of SVG images
+- Transition both shape and color
 - Handling holes in SVG images
 - Exports to MP4 in up to 4K resolutions
 - Custom animation easing

 ## Building
 ```